Adamruns/CPSC3120Program1/README.md

 ### Step 1 - Setup

 The `main.cpp` file provides the code needed to test your implementation of the Dynamic Table.
-Nothing to be changed here so far.
+Nothing to be changed here for now.

 `Time.*` are two external libraries that will help you estimating the time required for performing certain operations.
 Nothing to be changed here.